DenysVuika/zola-silk/README.md

 A full example configuration is included in config.toml.

-Note how pickles also expects `title` and `description` to also be set in the Zola configuration.
+Note how theme also expects `title` and `description` to also be set in the Zola configuration.

 ### KaTeX math formula support